Log in

 The only way Mailchimp's free plan beats Klaviyo's is in the number of subscribers it allows.
 While Klaviyo's free plan is limited to 250 contacts, Mailchimp's free subscription allows up to 500.

 On the other hand, Mailchimp is best if you're looking for more affordable paid tiers.
-If you want to graduate from the free Klaviyo plan, you'll have to shell out $45/month.
+If you want to graduate from the free Klaviyo plan with 1,000 or more contacts, you'll have to shell out $45/month.
 With Mailchimp, you can scale up much more slowly.
-Mailchimp's Essentials plan is a great choice for small businesses who have outgrown the free plan but still aren't ready to pay big bucks for more analytics and eCommerce automations than they need.
-And even the next plan up, Standard, is more affordable (at $17) than Klaviyo's cheapest paid plan.
-The Standard option offers more automation options and personalization tools for precise marketing workflows.
+Mailchimp's Essentials plan (at $13/month) is a great choice for small businesses who have outgrown the free plan but still aren't ready to pay big bucks for more analytics and eCommerce automations than they need.

 Mailchimp and Klaviyo both connect to Zapier